Concerns this year's Māori census turnout worse than 2018 record low

 "For the remaining time that we have available to us, it'll be a hard target for us to meet."

-In order to reach that target, Stats NZ estimates a further 357,600 forms would need to be received from Māori by the June 4 deadline – about one-third of the Māori population.
+Stats NZ estimates a further 357,600 forms are yet to be received from Māori — about one-third of the Māori population.

 Professor Tahu Kukutai from Waikato University’s Te Ngira Institute for Population Research said that would be very difficult to achieve.